ohmss/workshop-spring-reactive/README.md

 *Both web frameworks mirror the names of their source modules (spring-webmvc and spring-webflux) and co-exist side by side in the Spring Framework.
 Each module is optional.
 Applications can use one or the other module or, in some cases, both — for example, Spring MVC controllers with the reactive WebClient.*

-The different DAO we created are injected into a Rest controller. (same as Spring WEB)
+The different DAO we created is injected into a Rest controller. (same as Spring WEB)

 ```java
 @RestController